wp-erp/wp-erp/CONTRIBUTING.md

 * Push the changes to your fork and submit a pull request on the master branch of the WP ERP repository.
 Existing maintenance branches will be maintained by the WP ERP developers (me).
 * Please don't modify the changelog or .pot file/s - this will be maintained by WP ERP developers.

 At this point you're waiting on us to merge your pull request.
-We'll review all pull requests, and make suggestions and changes if necessary.
+We'll review all pull requests and make suggestions/ changes if necessary.

 **Don't be scared**.
 Any contribution at all is appreciated and important.
 I'll be more than happy to give you feedback and work with you to ensure you're able to contribute. :)